 Diamond Grove Baptist Church began in 1898 as a Sunday school in a Sandy Bottom tenant farmhouse owned by Jim Pinner.
 It did not last long.
 In 1900, Marie Reeves, Priscilla Jordan, and Laura Addison Randall invited Rev. Wilson Major Reid to come and preach, but these services lasted for only a few months.

-In the fall of 1903, Henry Chance organized another Sunday school that lasted until 1908, when Mr. Reid organized a church.
+In the fall of 1903, Henry Chance organized another Sunday school, which lasted until 1908, when Mr. Reid established a church.
 Annie Williams Grandy named it Diamond Grove Baptist Church.
 An old store, purchased from lawyer Rawles near the site of W.C.
-Dailey’s store, was repaired and was used for services.
+Dailey’s store, was repaired and used for services.

-In early October 1920, the congregation broke ground for a new church on the same spot where the church now stands.
-During the Depression, the church grew in members and spirit but couldn’t pay the preacher.
+In early October 1920, the congregation broke ground for a new church on the very spot where the current church stands.
+During the Depression, the church grew in membership and spirit, but couldn’t afford to pay the preacher.
 Rev. J.M.
 Clark of Norfolk still came and preached.

 As membership continued to grow, Diamond Grove Church underwent many renovations.
-In 1953, Rev. Solomon E. Diggs of Sandy Bottom led the church in acquiring the old Sandy Bottom schoolhouse near the property for a fellowship hall.
-Under Rev. Diggs’ leadership, the church grew and expanded.
+In 1953, Rev. Solomon E. Diggs of Sandy Bottom led the church in acquiring the old Sandy Bottom schoolhouse, located near the property, for use as a fellowship hall.
+Under Rev. Diggs’ leadership, the church experienced growth and expansion.
 When Rev. Diggs, then Pastor Emeritus, passed away in July of 1994, members said, “Diamond Grove Baptist Church, which started glittering in 1908, continues to shine in the Glory of God.”
 The pastor in 2011 was Calvin Lillard.

 Oakland Christian Church